bonomani/devmon/docs/TEMPLATES.md

 {ifName}{ifAliasBox}|{ifSpeed}|{ifStat.color}{ifStat}{ifStat.errors}
 ```

-In this message file, we are using a repeater table.
-Repeater tables are used
+In this message file, we are using the special keyword `TABLE:`(case
-to display repeater-type data aliases (which ultimately stem from 'branch'
-type snmp oids).
-The 'TABLE:' keyword (case sensitive, no leading whitespace
+sensitive, no leading whitespace allowed).
+This keyword alerts Devmon that
-allowed) is what alerts Devmon that the next one to two lines are a repeater
+the next one to two lines are a repeater table definition.
-table definition.

-Devmon basically just builds an HTML table out of the repeater data.
-It can
+Devmon constructs an HTML table from repeater data.
+You can specify an optional
-have an optional header, which should be specified on the line immediately
-after the 'TABLE:' tag.
-If no table header is desired, the line after the
+header immediately after the 'TABLE:' tag.
+If no header is desired, the line after
-table tag should be the row data identifier.
-The column separator in the
+the table tag should be the row data identifier.
+The column separator in the header
-header line is a '|'.
-By default the content of a column will be left
+line is '|'.
+By default, column content is left-aligned.
+To align content on the
-aligned.
-If the content should be aligned on the right side, use '|>' rather
-than '|' as the separator.
-Note that the leftmost column cannot be right
+right side, use '|>' instead of '|'.
+Note that the leftmost column cannot be
-aligned in this way.
+right-aligned in this way.

-The row data identifier is the one that contains one or more data aliases.
-The first of these aliases is referred to as the 'primary' alias, and must be
+The row data identifier contains one or more OIDs.
+The first alias is the 'primary' OID.
-a repeater-type alias.
-Any other repeater type aliases in the row will be
+It must be a repeater type OID.
+Other OIDs in the row linked to the primary OID, by
-keyed off the primary alias; that is, if the primary aliases has leaves
+their indexes (key).
+For example, if the primary alias has leaves indexed as '100,101,102,103,104',
-numbered '100,101,102,103,104', the table will have five rows, with the first
+the table will have five rows and only theses indexes will be display for any OIDs.
-row having all repeater aliases using leaf 100, the second row having all
-repeaters using leaf 101, etc. Any non-repeaters defined in the table will
+Non-repeater aliases in the table will be a constant
-have a constant value throughout all of the rows.

-The TABLE: key can have one or more, comma-delimited options following it
+The `TABLE:` keyword can have one or more, comma-delimited options following it
 that allow you to modify the way in which Devmon will display the data.
 These
 options can have values assigned to them if they are not boolean ('nonhtml',
 for example, is boolean, while 'border' is not boolean).